 Many South African learners do not have access to quality education.
 This in turn influences the learners’ education and social development.
 SALT believes that dramatic social change is centered around education.
 By assisting Early Childhood development centers, Primary Schools and High Schools, students are provided life-changing opportunities.

 49% of all learners who start Grade 1 drop out of school before reaching Grade 12.
 SALT aims to break this trend by providing motivational, financial, and educational support to students.
-Finishing Strong is our focus project under education, where we equip grade 10 – 12 learners through homework groups, and tutoring sessions.
+Finishing Strong is our focus project under education, where we equip grade 10 – 12 learners through facilitated groups.
 All learners are provided with resources school uniforms, stationery, access to internet/textbooks and nutritional meals.

 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in.

 South African communities remain challenged by a lack of food security and nutrition due to the high unemployment rate.
 It is exceedingly difficult for those fighting TB/HIV/AIDs, school-going children, and vulnerable families.
 SALT partners with local schools, clinics, feeding sites and community social workers to provide nutrition.